thecoderstudio/apollo/README.md

 docker-compose -f dev-compose build --no-cache && docker-compose -f dev-compose.yml up
 ```

-When you run Apollo for the first time.
-The username and password for the admin user will be logged to the console.
+When you run Apollo for the first time, the username and password for the admin user will be logged to the console.

 Run tests:
 ```